 At Broadoak Primary School, we believe that equality should permeate all aspects of school life and is the responsibility of every member of the school and wider community.
 Every member of the school community should feel safe, secure, valued and of equal worth as defined within the Equality Act (2010) which includes age*, sex, race, disability, religion or belief, sexual orientation, pregnancy, undergoing or who have undergone gender reassignment.
 (NB ‘age’ is a protected characteristic but not in relation to pupils of any age in a school)

 The admission of pupils with disabilities is considered in the first instance in the same way as non-disabled pupils.
 Further considerations are made in the light of need and accessibility.
 It is the Governors' Policy to accommodate pupils with disabilities should parents wish.
 Steps are taken to prevent any pupils being treated less favourably than other pupils.
 In practice we ensure that classroom and extra curricular activities encourage the participation of all pupils, including those categorised as having Special Educational Needs.
 Staff organise human and physical resources within the school to increase access to learning and participation by all pupils.

-For further details of our accessibility plan and equality statement please follow the links below.
+For further details of our equality scheme and objectives, which includes our accessibility plan, please follow the links below.